superbay/knowledge/linux/find.markdown

 ```

 like this version

-works well to help with find the largest file or folder
+works well to help with find the largest file or folder, fast and easy

 ```ruby
 du -sh `ls .`